Help with the yResults Chart

-DNA yResults Chart is like a window inside of a window, so you may have to enlarge the picture on your screen in order to view it properly.
-There are arrows on the right hand side of the window and arrows at the bottom of the window that allow you to scroll up and down and back and forth to view the entire chart.
+The DNA Y-Results Chart is like a window inside of a window, so you may have to enlarge the picture on your screen to view it properly.
+There are arrows on the right-hand side of the window and arrows at the bottom that allow you to scroll up and down and back and forth to view the entire chart.

-All Family Groups or Halpogroups shown on the DNA Results Chart have been established through DNA analysis.
+All Family Groups or Haplogroups shown on the DNA Results Chart have been established through DNA analysis.
 Participants that are shown under Haplogroups have DNA signatures that indicate these individuals are not related to any other project participant within a genealogically significant time frame.
 Some of these time frames may be more than 2000 years.
 Participants shown in a Family Group are related since the advent of surnames 600 to 1,000 years ago.
-The time frame of these relationships are generally within 250 to 350 years.
-Depending on the number of matching markers, these relationships could be with the time frame of 100 to 200 years.
+The time frame of these relationships is generally between 250 to 350 years.
+Depending on the number of matching markers, these relationships could be within the time frame of 100 to 200 years.

 Column 1: Kit or Identification Number of Participant